The Life and Adventures of Joaquín Murieta

 The Life and Adventures of Joaquín Murieta: The Celebrated California Bandit (1854) was published by John Rollin Ridge, writing as "Yellow Bird".
 It is considered to be one of the first novels written in California and the first novel to be published by a Native American.
-The novel describes the life of a legendary bandit named Joaquín Murrieta who, once a dignified citizen of Mexico, becomes corrupt after traveling to California during the Gold Rush.
+The novel describes the life of a legendary bandit named Joaquín Murrieta who was once a dignified citizen of Mexico.
+The protagonist becomes corrupt after traveling to California during the California gold rush.

 Published as a fictional biography, the book was taken as truth by many historians of the time.
 The novel received mass attention and was translated to various European languages, including French and Spanish.
 The novel was also highly plagiarized and Ridge never received the economic gain he hoped for.

 Author biography

 John Rollin Ridge was born in the Cherokee Nation in New Echota in 1827 (now Georgia).
 He was given the Cherokee name Chees-quat-a-law-ny, or Yellow Bird.
 His father Major Ridge and grandfather were assassinated in 1839 after Indian Removal, for having ceded communal lands by the Treaty of Echota in 1825.
 In 1850, Ridge killed a man over a horse dispute, but suspected him of being involved in his father's murder.
 Ridge fled to Missouri and then to California in 1850, where he attempted to become involved in the Gold Rush.
 His wife and daughter joined him there.

 After little success in mining, Ridge turned to newspaper companies for employment, and began writing articles.
 He also wrote The Life and Adventures of Joaquín Murieta (1854), a fictional account of an outlaw.
 He continued to work as a writer and editor for the Sacramento Bee and other newspapers.
 He died in Grass Valley, California in 1867.